Mano-07/Mano-07/README.md

 As a passionate **Java Fullstack Developer**, I specialize in building dynamic, scalable, and efficient web applications.
 My expertise lies in creating seamless, user-friendly front-end interfaces using **React.js** and robust, scalable back-end systems with **Java** and **Spring Boot**.

-I believe in writing clean, maintainable code that adheres to best practices, and I thrive in environments that encourage collaboration, innovation, and continuous learning.
-With a solid foundation in both front-end and back-end technologies, I am committed to delivering end-to-end solutions that drive business success.

 ---

 ### 👨‍💻 What I Do: